BetweenWalls/PD2-Singleplayer/README.md

 # PD2-Singleplayer
 This collection aims to include everything you'd want for singleplayer testing in [Project D2](https://www.projectdiablo2.com/).

-If you're just looking for PlugY without the item pack or characters, see [PD2-PlugY](https://github.com/BetweenWalls/PD2-PlugY#pd2-plugy).
+If you're just looking for PlugY without the item pack, characters, or modpacks, see [PD2-PlugY](https://github.com/BetweenWalls/PD2-PlugY#pd2-plugy).

 ### [Download](https://github.com/BetweenWalls/PD2-Singleplayer/archive/main.zip)

-The item pack has been updated for season 7.

 ## Setup Guide
 The singleplayer [PlugY mod](http://plugy.free.fr/) adds stash pages for all the items, fixes ubers, and allows unlimited skill/stat resets as well as several other optional features.
 A copy of PlugY v14.03 is included in the files.

 1. Pre-Setup - Ensure you have *Diablo II LoD* and *PD2* installed; if you already use PlugY, backup your shared stash file
-2. Add PlugY and this item/character pack - copy *ProjectD2* and *Save* from the included *Diablo II* folder into your own *Diablo II* folder
+2. Add PlugY and this item/character pack - copy **ProjectD2** and **Save** from the included **Diablo II** folder into your own **Diablo II** folder
+    * The items and characters are in the **Save** folder so if you don't want them, don't copy them
+    * The characters are in subfolders within the **Save** folder - copy whichever you want into the main **Save** folder to access them in-game
-3. Run PlugY.exe as administrator
+3. Run **PlugY.exe** as administrator

-You'll still need to run PD2 via the launcher occasionally to get the latest patch/update.
+You'll still need to run PD2 via the launcher to update the game to the latest season/patch.

+The **PlugY.exe (modded)** file is a shortcut for using [modpacks](https://github.com/BetweenWalls/PD2-Singleplayer/tree/main/Diablo%20II/ProjectD2/data/global/excel/modpacks) and is preconfigured to use the default English installation directory.
+If your **Diablo II** directory is *not* **C:\Program Files (x86)\Diablo II** then it won't function until you modify its "Target" and "Start in" properties.

 ### Troubleshooting
 * PlugY may not load correctly if it is added after a fresh PD2 installation or if PD2 hasn't been updated in a while - run the game once via the launcher to fix it
-* Older versions of PlugY had a different folder structure (some files were in the *Diablo II* folder instead of the *Diablo II/ProjectD2* folder) so they won't be ovewritten automatically - delete those old files manually if there are any issues
+* Older versions of PlugY had a different folder structure (some files were in the **Diablo II** folder instead of the **Diablo II/ProjectD2** folder) so they won't be ovewritten automatically - delete those old files manually if there are any issues
-* Old s1/s2 characters may not load correctly - to update them, see [PD2-Converter](https://github.com/BetweenWalls/PD2-Converter#simple-characterstash-converter-for-pd2)
+* Old characters from previous seasons may not load correctly - to update them, see [PD2-Converter](https://github.com/BetweenWalls/PD2-Converter#simple-characterstash-converter-for-pd2)

 PlugY bugs:
-* Having many maps in a single stash page can cause a crash if it is the most recently visited page
+* If a single stash page contains many items that each have many affixes (e.g. maps) then crashes can occur when accessing that page or at any time if that page was the most recently viewed page
+    * FIX: Reduce the number of maps stored per page, or switch to another page before leaving the stash or saving/exiting
-* Having gold in the shared stash can cause issues such as preventing CtA oskills from working correctly
+* Having gold in the shared stash can cause issues such as preventing oskills from working correctly
+    * FIX: Ensure no "shared gold" remains in the stash during normal gameplay (the "shared gold" feature is disabled by default)
-* The "toggle stash" button may be set to the wrong stash upon loading until interacting with the current stash - putting an item on a higher page (such as page 200) in whichever stash is loaded first seems to fix it in some cases
+* The "toggle stash" button may be set to the wrong stash upon loading until interacting with the current stash - this happens if the most recent stash interaction prior to saving/exiting involved using a PlugY stash button instead of manipulating an item in the stash

-## Inclusions
-* level 99 characters for each class with accurate stats and skill points (lower level characters also available)
-* all unique/set items
-* PD2-specific items (maps, worldstone shards, puzzleboxes, dclone materials, etc.)
-* stacks of all runes/gems
-* variety of jewels/charms
-* examples of all runewords, and additional item bases for making your own
-* all regular and magic equipment item bases
-* some magic, rare, and crafted items

-**Note:** Included characters are *not* currently Andariel-quest-bugged, which is something that can only occur in singleplayer.
-To quest-bug a character, reset their Andariel quest in Hero Editor and do the bug in-game.
+    * FIX: Add or remove an item from the stash prior to saving/exiting (this also fixes the button at any time if it's set wrong)
+* Stash navigation may be buggy if the stash pages are empty - the navigation will appear to jump between the wrong pages, but it is actually just displaying the wrong page numbers for all pages between the first page (page 1) and the first index (page 10)
+    * FIX: Put an item on page 10 or higher (you'll also need to exit to the character menu and rejoin)

 ## Stash Organization
 The shared stash has multiple pages and can be navigated in increments of 1, 10, or 100 pages at a time.
 The stash is organized as follows: